WangHaiYang874/stokes2d/readme.md

 - [ ] plotting
   - [x] give a specific criterion to check if a point is in that geometry.
   - [ ] the velocity field should be corrected near the boundary.
+    - [ ] this essentially ask me to determine if a point is close to a curve, and such criterion should be implemented for each curve to have the best performance:
+      - for line, we can have the easiest implementation
+      - for cap, we can calculate this using the panels on the ends
+      - for corner, we probably can only do a brute force...
   - [ ] pressure and vorticity field as well?
   - [ ] have a method for plotting the velocity field using perhaps imshow
   - [ ] have a method for plotting the actual boundary of the geometry using a not-so-thin balck line.